jedisct1/edgedns/README.md

 source IP addresses.

-In order to do so, it responds to uncached records with truncated responses, forcing a retries using TCP.
+In order to do so, it responds to uncached records with truncated responses, forcing retries using TCP.

 ### TCP slots reuse